/etc/mackerel-agent/mackerel-agent.conf

 Using Mackerel in Auto Scaling environments

-Setting the host status to working upon startup
+Setting the host status to working when mackerel-agent starts

 For hosts running in Auto Scaling environments, we recommend configuring the status to automatically be set to working upon startup so that they begin monitoring and sending notifications.
 This can be done by specifying the following settings in the mackerel-agent configuration file.